Penstemon comarrhenus: Names

 The species name, comarrhenus, is a compound of the words for hair and male, referring to very hairy anthers.
 In English it is known by the common names dusty penstemon or dusty beardtongue.

-Distribution and habitat
+Range and habitat

 The native range of the Dusty penstemon extends across five US states in the southwest.
-In Colorado it grows only the west from Mesa County southwards to the Four Corners.
+In Colorado it grows only the far western side of the state from Garfield County southwards to the Four Corners.
 In New Mexico it is found in the northwestern corner of the state in San Juan and Rio Arriba counties.
 The Arizonan range is in the north while it extends across the southern half of Utah.
 West of this it is only recorded in Lincoln County, Nevada.

-It can be found in pinyon juniper woodland, mountain brush, ponderosa pine forest, and Douglas fir and aspen forest communities.
+It can be found in pinyon juniper woodland, mountain brush, ponderosa pine forest, and Douglas fir and aspen forest communities, typically on sandy or gravelly soils.

 Conservation

 Penstemon comarrhenus was evaluated by NatureServe in 1984 and rated as secure (G5).
 At the state level it was rated as vulnerable (S3) in New Mexico and critically imperiled (S1) in Nevada.
 The rest of its range has not been evaluated.